 Director of Human Resources / Staff Development

-Becky has been with LifeStream since 1997, having served in both program development and human resource management.
+Becky has been with LifeStream since 1997, having served in both program development and human resources management.
 She became the first manager and later the first director of HR for LifeStream.
 She also takes care of staff development.
 She has a degree in general studies from Ball State University and has specialized human resource management training.
-She also is chairman of the agency's R&R Committee, leads All-Staff trainings for our staff of about 120 individuals and manages all aspects of the HR department.
+She earned her Professional in Human Resources (PHR) certification from the Society for Human Resource Management's HR Certification Institute this year.
+She also is chairman of the agency's R&R Committee, leads All-Staff trainings for our staff of about 80+ individuals and manages all aspects of the HR department.
 She regularly volunteers at community events.
 Contact her at email@example.com.

 LifeStream's Board of Directors